Barry1701/remeskin.com/README.md

 - **Search Bar**: Located at the top, allowing users to search for specific products by name.
 - **Category Dropdown**: A dropdown menu to filter products by category, helping users quickly find relevant recommendations.
 - **Product Section**:
-  - Displays a product titled **"H.Eczema"** with an accompanying description explaining its benefits and usage.
+  - Displays a product titled **"Natural Oils"** with an accompanying description explaining its benefits and usage.
   - Includes an image of the product (e.g., bottles of oils) to provide a visual representation.
   - Shows the assigned category: **Non-Steroidal Eczema Treatments**.
   - **Edit** and **Delete** buttons are visible for the owner of the product, allowing them to update or remove the product listing.